Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 - Loss of color (similar to Neon Tetra Disease)

-- Loss of energy (due to the infection in the heart)
+- Loss of energy (due to the infection in the heart), as well as ability to swim normally

 - Whirling; this is a common symptom that unfortunately usually is one of the final symptoms due to infection in the brain (although this symptom can appear early and be the first symptom).